aslamarmy007/SameCodeWorking/replit.md

   - State: max 40 characters, letters only (auto-filtered)
   - Added Postal Code field: max 15 characters
 - [2025-10-25] All constraints apply to both billing and shipping sections
+- [2025-10-25] Implemented fully responsive layout for laptops, tablets, and mobiles
+- [2025-10-25] Restructured layout from grid to vertical flex for single-column design
+- [2025-10-25] Moved Current Bill section from right sidebar to full-width section below main content
+- [2025-10-25] All devices now use a consistent vertical layout with the bill summary always visible at the bottom

 ## Development Status
 - ✅ Schema and data models defined